 Karaoke Contest Rules

 The contest is open to all registered convention attendees.
 You must have a valid Kumoricon badge for the days of the contest.
 There is no additional cost to register for the contest.
-You may compete in both the Kumoricon Idol and Karaoke Cosplay Hybrid contests if you so desire—the two competitions will be held back to back as a single show.
+You may compete in both the Kumoricon Idol and Karaoke Cosplay Hybrid contests if you so desire - the two competitions will be held on separate days.

-Contest registration will begin on Friday, June 11, 2010 at 11:59:59 PM and run until Saturday, August 28, 2010, or when all spots are filled, whichever occurs first.
+Contest registration will begin on July 22, 2006 and run until August 22, 2006, or when all spots are filled, whichever occurs first.
 Signups are first come, first served.
 For more information and sign-up info, please check the Kumoricon Karaoke Forum.

-A final list of accepted pre-registered contestants will be posted on the Karaoke Forum by Wednesday, September 1, 2010.
-All pre-registered contestants are REQUIRED to check in in the Karaoke Lounge 30 minutes before the start of the auditions to confirm their appearance.
-Contestants who fail to check in will LOSE! their spot in the auditions.
-Once the auditions start, only the names of those who have checked in will be called.
-For check-in, you will need your Kumoricon badge and the music you will be using in the audition, which must be in audio CD or MP3 format.
-The Karaoke Lounge will be open for check-in and contestant warm-up before the start of the auditions.
+A list of accepted pre-registered contestants will be posted on the Karaoke Forum on August 25, 2006.
+All pre-registered contestants are required to check in 30 minutes before the start of the auditions to confirm their appearance.
+Contestants who fail to check in will lose their spot in the auditions.
+Once the auditions start, the Emcee will only call the names of those who have checked in.
+For check-in, you will need your Kumoricon badge and the music you will be using in the audition, which must be in audio CD format.
+The Karaoke Events room will be open for check-in and contestant warm-up before the start of the auditions.

 Once the online signup period has ended, you can sign up at the convention.
-Forms can be found at the Information Desk on in the Karaoke Lounge.
-All at-con signups (and any additional waiting list signups) will be accepted in the Karaoke Lounge.
+All at-con signups (and any additional waiting list signups) will be accepted in the Karaoke

 You must specify the songs you are going to sing when you sign up for the contest.
 You may change your songs freely up until you check in for the auditions, but you must specify something when you sign up.
 Once you have checked in at the convention and handed over your music, you are committed to your song selection.